bundemccoy/bundemccoy/README.md

 ## Objective

 While working in home automation, I found how vulnerable IoT devices can be on the network hence i developed a strong interest to understand and mitigate these security vulnerabilities.
+This discovery has fueled by eagerness to transition into Cyber Security, specifically to join a Security Operations Center(SOC) as an Analyst

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]